Hyperdisordered cell packing on a growing surface: Hyperdisordered scaling of chromatophore point patterns

 Another equivalent property of a hyperdisordered system is that the structure factor

-must diverge in the limit $k\rightarrow 0$.
-However, this property is hard to test in practice, as taking this limit requires a very large system.
-The structure factor measured in the squid presents an increasing behavior as $k\rightarrow 0$, see Fig.~\ref{fig3}c.
+must diverge in the limit $k\rightarrow 0$, see Appendix~\ref{app:triad}.
+This behavior contrasts with that of hyperuniform systems, in which $S(k)\rightarrow 0$ in the same limit (see Appendix~\ref{app:triad}).
+This property is difficult to test in practice, as taking this limit requires a very large system.
+The structure factor measured from our experimental data presents an increasing behavior as $k\rightarrow 0$, see Fig.~\ref{fig3}c.
 A similar behavior is observed in the model.
 Running simulations of the model for larger system size reveals a more pronounced peak of the structure factor near the origin, see Fig.~\ref{fig3}d, as expected for a hyperdisordered system.